 So it's great to see some small brewers across the country working a bit harder to a) source more barley locally and b) let the world know.

-St Austell head brewer Roger Ryman (2nd left) in a
+St Austell head brewer Roger Ryman (2nd left) in a field of Maris Otter.
+With some farmers. |

 The biggest brewer in Cornwall, for example (St Austell) has announced that it intends to increase its use of Cornish sourced Maris Otter barley from 20% in 2009 to 60% by the end of this year (representing about 1,000 tonnes of the stuff).
 Up near Kidderminster, Hobson's Brewery contracts with a collective of 12 local farmers with the area given over to Maris Otter rocketing from 40 acres in 2008 to 90 in 2009.
 This year they are looking at 300 acres, all within 10 miles of the brewery.
 And being in prime hop-growing country, the brewery also sources hops locally.